Santa Rosa SEO Guide Helps Local Business Understand Search

 Search Engines 101: The Basics

-First, see the SEO Term Glossary (at right) for some commonly used words in search engine marketing you will need to know in order to understand this guide.
+First, see the SEO Term Glossary (right column this page) for some commonly used words in search engine marketing.

 What Exactly is “Local Search?”